godxkey/GibsS.github.io/README.md

 My Unity and js experiments, games + whatever

-# Game prototypes
+# Games and prototypes

-Lovely little one month/one week-end long prototype of games or game mechanics I wanted to explore.
+Lovely little one month/one week-end long project or game mechanics I wanted to explore.

 ### [Orders of the King](https://gibss.github.io/test/orders-of-the-king/v0.1)